Financial Steps for Each Decade of Your Life

 Examine Your Insurance Plans

 If you haven’t locked in important insurance plans like life insurance and medical insurance, this is a good time to do so.
 General health insurance will not cover things like long-term care; that’s covered through life insurance or specific long-term insurance.
 If you wait until you need the insurance, you won’t qualify to get it.
-Life insurance also assures that your family does not have to cover the finances associated with your death or funeral, which can be costly.
+Life insurance also assures that the final expense finances associated with your death or funeral are covered, which can be costly otherwise.

 Reevaluate or Create Your Estate Plan